ryan-willis/loan-wolf/README.md

 - `PASSWORD_SECRET`
   - A secure string for hashing passwords in the database (uses `argon2` under the hood).
 - `DATABASE_URL`
-  - The connection string for the SQLite database (e.g. `file:./prisma/dev.db`).
+  - The connection string for the SQLite database (defaults to `file:/data/loan-wolf/sqlite3.db`).

 ## Local Development